Jesus' Parables for Disciples

 Paul's goal in our verse is to alert the Philippian believers that those who don't live out the Christian life in practice can't be trusted as guides to the spiritual life, no matter how "perfect" they claim to be.
 Beware!

-use imitation in building disciples?
-Who is likely to imitate
+building disciples?
+Who is likely to imitate you?

 Now Paul reminds them of the sad fact that the lifestyle of some professing Christians is not at all a "perfect" or even "mature" life.